alem0lars/configs_book/dualboot_gnulinux_osx/README.md

 ## Step 1: Install `OSX`

+Keep in mind two important things:

-First of all, you need to install a clean version of `OSX` in a smaller partition.
+1. It's strongly suggested to install a clean version of `OSX`, i.e. use an external installer, like a `OSX` installer in a bootable USB-drive.

-To do so, first [create a bootable USB-drive containing the `OSX` installer](../osx/tips/bootable_usb_installer.md).

-Then:

-1. Start the installer.
-2. Run the application `Disk Utility` and create a new partition for OSX (I suggest with Journaling and Encryption), but be sure to leave empty space for `GNU/Linux`.
+2. When partitioning, be sure to leave empty space for `GNU/Linux`.

-3. Install `OSX` in the created partition.
+**Check out the specific guide for installing `OSX`.**

+I use and suggest [this](../osx/installation/README.md).

 ## Step 2: Install `GNU/Linux`

 After installing `OSX`, you need to install the other OS, which is `GNU/Linux`.
 Note that you also need a `UEFI` boot-loader (since `rEFInd` is a boot-manager, not a boot-loader). `OSX` already includes it's own boot-loader, but in `GNU/Linux` you need to explicitly install it in the `EFI` partition.

+**Check out the specific guide for installing `GNU/Linux`.**

-I use and suggest [this](../nixos/installation/README.md).
+I use and suggest [this](../gentoo/installation/README.md).

 ## Step 3: Install the boot-manager (`rEFInd`)